 What I offer...

-Safe and courteous service to many "touristy" areas of the country.
-Beaches, ecological trails and rides, canal crossings, train crossings, visit to indian villages, helicopter rides, historic sites and more are available on the panamanian menu which is yours for the taking.
+Safe and courteous service to many visited areas of the country and sites located outside the beaten path.
+Beaches, ecological trails and rides, canal crossings, train crossings, a visit to the Tusipono native village, helicopter rides, historic sites and more are available on my Panamanian menu which is yours for the taking.

 No matter which ocean you want to visit, Panama offers nice beaches for those who want to spend a day or a weekend at the waterfront.
 Farallon, Playa Blanca, Isla Mamey or Isla Grande are among the alternatives for those looking a time to enjoy and relax near the ocean.
 Not only is a day at the beach an option.
 For those who go for the best in life Panama offers beach resorts with everything included.
 Among the most visited are the Riu Playa, The Sheraton Bijao, Playa Blanca Resort and everybody´s favorite the Royal Decameron.
 All these resorts are located on the Pacific side of the country.
 On the photo next to these lines is the Isla Grande beach and hotel located on the Caribbean sea.